Spain Digital Nomad Visa Guide (2024)

 Tenerife is the largest of all Canary Islands and its capital is called Santa Cruz de Tenerife.

-To break the stereotypes that living on the island is always expensive, we would pinpoint that a 1-bedroom apartment in the center of Santa Cruz de Tenerife would cost around €700 (~$750) per month.
+To break the stereotype that living on an island is always expensive, we would like to point out that a 1-bedroom apartment in the center of Santa Cruz de Tenerife costs, on average, around €875 (~$977.26) per month.

-The nightlife is legendary, especially in the summer months, when a lot of tourists decide to visit the island.
+But, even if you don’t visit during the carnival, you won’t miss out on having fun.
+Tenerife nightlife is legendary, especially in the summer months, when a lot of tourists decide to visit the island.

 If you enjoy nature, you will be amazed by the hiking opportunities and beautiful beaches the island offers.

-On the other hand, if you do not like walking too much, you can use public transport that goes all around the island for around €3 (~$3,22).
+On the other hand, if you do not like walking too much, you can use public transport that goes all around the island.
+You won’t even have to pay much for it — 1-way tickets cost €2 (~$2.24).

 Where to work in Santa Cruz de Tenerife